Digital Eel is a self/community-funded game development group based in the Seattle Washington area.|

 Ed Zavada was Digital Eel's resident Mac coder for many years until he disappeared into the wilderness one day.
 Ed was a founder of Pixel Dust Games and, previously, he worked on cool stuff like Air Warrior and The Sims Online, as well as his own ongoing game project, Galactica: Anno Dominari.
 It is said that Ed once worked as a jackalope rancher in Upper Volta.
 These days he may or may not live in Charlottesville, Virginia, which was recently nominated Hub of the Universe by some guy.

 Anyone else you need to know about?
 Absolutely!
-The Fearless Testers, among them James Cook, Greg Costikyan, Chris Cummings, Bob Dalgliesh, James Ernest, Thomas & Zoe Flint, Bruce Ladewig, Chris Laskowski, Kevin Matheny, Duncan McPherson, Deanna Molinaro, Joe Pallai, Jim Price, Richard Rouse III, Amy Schrader, Colton Sears, Corbin Sears, Chris Siegel, John Slade, James Sterrett, Brian Uhrig and Thom Wetzel, who keep us on our toes and help to make every Digital Eel game as squeaky clean and mediocrity-free as it can be!
+The Fearless Testers, chief among them, Kevin Matheny, John Slade, and James Sterrett, as well as James Cook, Greg Costikyan, Chris Cummings, Bob Dalgliesh, James Ernest, Thomas & Zoe Flint, Bruce Ladewig, Chris Laskowski, Duncan McPherson, Deanna Molinaro, Joe Pallai, Jim Price, Richard Rouse III, Amy Schrader, Colton Sears, Corbin Sears, Chris Siegel, Brian Uhrig and Thom Wetzel, all of whom have helped to make sure every Digital Eel game is as spiffy and bug free as can be!